pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-03.md

 <small>“01.wazuh-alerts.png”<small>

-Again we can observe the entire attack chain.
-So neat and organised.
-And this time arround we have a couple of Wazuh defalt alerts that snuck in, very helpful.
-Let dive in to teh analisys.
+We can observe the entire attack chain.
+So neat and organized.
+And this time around<br>
+we have a couple of Wazuh default alerts that suck in, very helpful.
+Let dive in to the analysis.<br>

 ## 02.WAZUH OUTBOUND TRAFFIC